ImperialCollegeLondon/pnextract/src/pnm/README.md

 ----------------------------------------

-Note: this repository is same as [pnflow repository](https://github.com/aliraeini/pnflow) but without the pnflow code.
+Note: this is same as [pnflow repository](https://github.com/aliraeini/pnflow) but without the pnflow code.

 ----------------------------------------